haystack/tipsy/README.md

 If you wish to work on Tipsy, you can find instructions on getting started below.
 It uses [Node](http://nodejs.org) to install and run the extension.

+At the moment the build process and tests only work flawlessly in Linux.

 #### Installing Node and dependencies ####

 Go to the [Node](http://nodejs.org) homepage and install for your platform.